 The application process and readiness

 Our volunteer application process aims to explore these issues with you.
-We encourage you to talk about any readiness concerns you might have with Sarah Marlowe, our Community Education and Training Coordinator - email@example.com before submitting your online application.
-If you are then offered a face-to-face, we will explore readiness issues in depth.
+We encourage you to talk about any readiness concerns you might have with Alice Berkeley, our Community Programs Officer - firstname.lastname@example.org - before submitting your online application.
+If you are then offered a phone interview, we will have an initial readiness conversation; if you are then offered a face-to-face interview (currently being held over Zoom, due to COVID-19), we will explore readiness issues in depth.
 If you are successful following a referee check, you would then be offered a place in our training program.

 PANDA volunteer training is extensive, and trainees often find it very supportive and stimulating, but also challenging.
 Our trainers are skilled at perceiving if the training has triggered a decline in mental health issues, or if you are having particular difficulty dealing with some of the content.
 Support is offered, however such an experience might also mean postponing your training until you are more fully recovered.